Is the supermarket a place where you listen to elevator music while dragging your

 you enter the store, you'll be a goner when you see all those tasty treats.
 Eat a

-or meal before you go to the supermarket.
+before you go to the supermarket.

 Pick the best supermarket for you.
 If you have a choice on where